“I just didn’t see it coming.”

 If the buzz of your household’s television becomes constant, there may be a problem.
 It is common for individuals to overwhelm themselves with distractions (television, books, model-building in the basement) to avoid dealing with a troubled marriage.

 Do you feel like a Broadway actor giving the same performance eight times a week?
 If your arguments become routine with all the same issues and no resolution, then your marriage is either standing still or dying fast.
 You may need the assistance of a professional counselor to help direct these conversations.

-If these scenarios seem all too familiar, there are several things to keep in mind when dealing with these issues and making decisions about marriage or divorce:
+If the scenarios in this article seem all too familiar, there are several things to keep in mind when dealing with these issues and making decisions about marriage or divorce:

-Marriages rarely fix themselves.
-Don't walk on eggshells, afraid to bring up sensitive issues.
-If your relationship is on the rocks and you aren't moving toward either a solution or dissolution, then you aren't actively managing the process and need to take a more proactive role to help a troubled marriage.
-Click here for more tips on talking to each other.
+- Marriages rarely fix themselves.
+Don’t walk on eggshells, afraid to bring up sensitive issues.
+If your relationship is on the rocks and you aren’t moving toward either a solution or dissolution, then you aren’t actively managing the process and need to take a more proactive role.

-Don't be afraid to rely on professionals.
+- Don’t be afraid to rely on professionals.
 Marriage counselors, couples retreats and communication workshops are great first steps to reviving a relationship and building a stronger, more balanced partnership.
-Take steps to seek marriage support.
-Click here to revitalize your marriage.

-If divorce seems inevitable, start preparing.
-If your instinct says your relationship won't last, be proactive: have an initial consultation with a lawyer and make copies of important financial and legal documents.
-Click here for what to do first.
+- If divorce seems inevitable, start preparing.
+If your instinct says your relationship won’t last, be proactive: have an initial consultation with a lawyer and make copies of important financial and legal documents.